Manage vulnerabilities

 See vulnerabilities assigned to you

-The platform's To do section is where you keep track of all vulnerabilities whose remediation has been assigned to you as well as the types that have the highest priority scores across all the groups you are a part of, therefore benefitting ...
+The platform's To do section is where you keep track of all vulnerabilities whose remediation has been assigned to you.
+To access this section, simply click the To do button located in the header.
+To learn how to assign fix work to yourself, read the ...

 Assign treatments